 In addition to the terpene profile of a product, your biology matters.
 The terpene profile your friend prefers may not be the one that provides you with the best experience possible.
 Everybody is different and cannabis experiences can vary from person to person, so finding the best blend of terpenes to suit your palate and your session may take a bit of trial and error at first.

-Common cannabis terpenes you’ll find
+Common cannabis terpenes you’ll find in cannabis

 Here are nine of the most common terpenes you’ll likely encounter when exploring a cannabis dispensary menu.